MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 :::image type="content" source="media/calculation-groups/calc-groups-precedence-nested.png" alt-text="Measure group nested expressions.":::

 For simple transformations, the evaluation is from lower to higher precedence.
 For example, 10 has 2 added, then it's multiplied by 2.
-In DAX there are functions like CALCULATE that apply filters or context changes to inner expressions.
-In this case the higher precedence alters a lower precedence expression.
+In DAX, there are functions like CALCULATE that apply filters or context changes to inner expressions.
+In this case, the higher precedence alters a lower precedence expression.

 Precedence also determines which dynamic format string is applied to the combined DAX expression for each measure.
 The highest precedence calculation group dynamic format string is the only one applied.
 If a measure itself has a dynamic format string, it's considered a lower precedence to any calculation group in the model.